-14.3.1 It is considered highly desirable not to deviate from the requirements of this chapter; nevertheless the Administration, in conjunction with the base port State, may grant partial or conditional exemptions to individual craft from the requirements of 14.7 to 14.11 provided:

-- .1 such craft comply with the functional requirements of 14.5; and - .2 the Administration has taken into account the effect such exemptions may have upon the general efficiency of the service for the safety of all ships and craft. - 14.3.2 An exemption may be granted under 14.3.1 only: - .1 if the conditions affecting safety are such as to render the full application of 14.7 to 14.11 unreasonable or unnecessary; or
+- 14.3.1 It is considered highly desirable not to deviate from the requirements of this chapter; nevertheless the Administration, in conjunction with the base port State, may grant partial or conditional exemptions to individual craft from the requirements of 14.7 to 14.11 provided: - .1 such craft comply with the functional requirements of 14.5; and - .2 the Administration has taken into account the effect such exemptions may have upon the general efficiency of the service for the safety of all ships and craft. - 14.3.2 An exemption may be granted under 14.3.1 only: - .1 if the conditions affecting safety are such as to render the full application of 14.7 to 14.11 unreasonable or unnecessary; or - .2 in exceptional circumstances, for a single voyage outside the sea area or sea areas for which the craft is equipped. - 14.3.3 Each Administration shall submit to the Organization, as soon as possible after the first of January in each year, a report showing all exemptions granted under 14.3.1 and 14.3.2 during the previous calendar year and giving the reasons for granting such exemptions.

-&lt;sup>67 Refer to the Provision of radio services for the global maritime distress and safety system (GMDSS), adopted by the Organization by resolution A.801(19).
+&lt;sup>69 Refer to the Provision of radio services for the global maritime distress and safety system (GMDSS), adopted by the Organization by resolution A.801(19).